Alan Turing Father of Modern Computing

 Alan Mathison Turing was a British mathematician, logician, cryptographer, and philosopher, considered one of the fathers of computer science and one of the greatest mathematicians of the 20th century.

-His work influenced the birth of the discipline of computer science, thanks to his formalization of the concepts of algorithm and calculation through the Turing machine, which in turn constituted a significant step forward in the evolution towards the modern computer.
+His work influenced the birth of the discipline of computer science, thanks to his formalization of the concepts of algorithms and calculation through the Turing machine, which in turn constituted a significant step forward in the evolution of the modern computer.

-For this contribution he is usually considered the father of computer science and artificial intelligence, which he theorized already in the 1930s, and also one of the most brilliant cryptanalysts who worked in the United Kingdom during the Second World War to decipher the messages exchanged by diplomats and military personnel of the Axis Powers.
+For this contribution, he is usually considered the father of computer science and artificial intelligence, which he theorized already in the 1930s, and he is also one of the most brilliant cryptanalysts who worked in the United Kingdom during the Second World War to decipher the messages exchanged by diplomats and military personnel of the Axis Powers.

 Turing worked at Bletchley Park, the UK's leading cryptanalysis center, where he devised a series of techniques to break German ciphers, including the use of an electromechanical machine capable of decoding codes created by the Enigma encryption machine.